-History has been part of the full curriculum review in 2017/2018 and is now central to 'The Big Question' that is being asked in our Circle of Life non-core curriculum work.
+History has been part of the full curriculum review and is now central to 'The Big Question' that is being asked across school.
 We have recently updated the subject action plan, ready for the second half of the year, and during leadership time have been analysing evidence over time of the children's methods for historical enquiry and how they consider continuity and change.

 At St. James' our history curriculum is designed to embrace themes such as equality, diversity, democracy, respect and tolerance.
 We therefore offer a history curriculum that we can learn from and learn about - creating stronger, more rounded, young people who are ready for the future - as our vision states.
 Our Christian values of Peace and forgiveness and hope are constant themes which are also embedded in our history curriculum.
 We see history as the ideal way to foster the children's values and work hard to show how history is shaped by people, places and events which represent all groups in our global community and not just a white-British reflection of history.
 We want to challenge their thinking and open up their view of the world.

-Our theatre club are currently preparing a show which centres upon the history of seaside theatre and how this has changed over time.
+Our theatre club prepared a show which centres upon the history of seaside theatre and how this has changed over time.
 The show tracks the history of variety in this country and how attitudes and interests have changed towards this.
-It is a fabulous opportunity to actively engage the children in a study of leisure and entertainment in the 20th century.
+It was a fabulous opportunity to actively engage the children in a study of leisure and entertainment in the 20th century.
 It is interesting to see how passionate the children become when rehearsing for the show and how deeply they consider the different bias and viewpoints that each of their characters display.
 It is our aim to make extra-curricular history an active, role-play experience and 'on With The Show' does exactly that.
-We await the final outcome in July!

 The reception children learn about history through their 'Understanding the World.'
 The children look at their own lives and describe special events, we aim for them to use past, present and future forms accurately when doing so.
 Recently, The Jolly Postman has been used as stimulus to look at the history of bikes and the similarities and differences of bikes throughout time.
 Books are often chosen as the ideal way into history topics and act as a stimulus for the children exploring history across reception.